cs-fullstack-master/coding-concepts-assessment-1/README.md

 The assessment consists of 2 parts: a coding challenge and then a code walkthough with the staff where we will ask questions about your code.

 ## Coding Challenge
-Using the included *dev portfolio home page wireframe* as a guide.
+Using the included *dev portfolio home page wireframe* as a guide (sample_portfolio.png).
 - Create an HTML page that mimics the design of the home/landing page
   - Note that text and/or images can simply be placeholders and random text
 - Using CSS grid, layout the components on the page to mimic your home page design as closely as possible